 These disputes often led to civil war and bloodshed.
 Therefore, the rule of succession is best explained by the Persian phrase Takht, ya takhta, which meant "either the throne or a funeral".

-During his reign, which lasted from 1556 to 1605, he expanded the empire further, conquering Afghanistan and parts of Central Asia.
+The Mughal Empire reached its height under Akbar.
+During his reign, which lasted from 1556 to 1605, he expanded the empire further, conquering parts of Afghanistan and Central Asia.

-Akbar was an able administrator and a great military leader.
 Akbar also reformed the administration of justice and introduced new religious policies that helped create a more tolerant society.

-Akbar's reign was characterised by religious tolerance; he abolished the tax on non-Muslims and encouraged interfaith dialogue.
+He abolished the tax on non-Muslims and encouraged interfaith dialogue.

-Under Akbar, the Mughal Empire became one of the richest empires in the world.
+Overall, under Akbar, the Mughal Empire became one of the richest empires in the world.

 Jahangir, who ruled from 1605 to 1627, continued many of Akbar's policies.
 He expanded the empire further into the Deccan Plateau and encouraged religious tolerance.